MicrosoftDocs/well-architected/well-architected/services/networking/ip-addresses/cost-optimization.md

 ## Checklist

-**Have you configured IP Addresses with cost optimization in mind?**
+**Have you configured IP addresses with cost optimization in mind?**

 > [!div class="checklist"]
 > - PIPs (Public IPs) are free until used.
 Static PIPs are paid even when not assigned to resources.

 ## Configuration recommendations

-Consider the following recommendation for cost optimization when configuring IP Addresses:
+Consider the following recommendation for cost optimization when configuring IP addresses:

 |Recommendation|Description|
 |--------------|-----------|